 Are you open when school is not in session?

 No, the library is closed when school is not in session.

 Do you have extended hours for finals?

-Yes.
+Yes we have extended hours during the spring and fall semesters.
 Check for an announcement on the library home page closer to finals.
 Typically we stay open a little later on Friday and have extended hours on Saturday.

 What days is the library closed?

 - All school holidays and between semesters.